 A simple search online or a recommendation from another bird owner will allow you to find a vet who is worth choosing and who is local too.

-If you don’t register with a vet now, you’ll regret it later on if your bird suddenly displays signs of an illness or virus.
-In addition, without vet care you will need to spend a lot more money to resolve an emergency situation.
+If you don’t register with a vet now, you’ll regret it later on if your bird suddenly displays signs of illness or virus.
+In addition, without vet care, you will need to spend a lot more money to resolve an emergency situation.

 Insurance is important for your feathered friend.